-Noise complaints from neighbours are a common issue for many business owners, and it is difficult to know how best to deal with them to prevent them from escalating and potentially being on the wrong end of nuisance litigation.
+Noise complaints are a common issue for many business owners within the hospitality and leisure industry, and it is difficult to know how best to deal with them to prevent them from escalating and potentially being on the wrong end of nuisance litigation.

 The noise itself can put a business at risk, and it is a particularly pertinent issue since the emergence of Covid-19 as businesses find ways to create or expand their outside spaces.
 The Government has also supported this through schemes such as pavement licences being extended for another year.

 Noise can come from many sources, but it is more likely to be a problem for businesses in the hospitality and leisure sectors due to the “entertainment” value they bring to their customers.
 With that often comes background music, DJs, and general chatter and excitement from customers enjoying their leisure time or finding their way home at the end of the night.
 Other general business noises, like deliveries and refuse collections, as well as smells such as kitchen and food smells or smoke, can also lead to complaints, particularly if they occur during unsociable hours.